The Celestine Prophecy – James Redfield’s Control Dramas

 - Jerry: Ok.
 Well, yeah your intuition is sound – we are fighting…

 Everybody has that aloof individual in their life.
-As with all the control dramas, these behaviors are learned and unconscious but as already touched upon – they give the illusion of control and are necessary weapons of an attention and energy thief in the scarcity worldview.
+As with all the control dramas, these behaviors are learned and unconscious but as already touched upon – they give the illusion of control and are necessary weapons of a power and attention thief in the scarcity worldview.

-Everybody is familiar with Eeyore, he is the “pessimistic, gloomy, depressed, anhedonic, old grey stuffed donkey who is a friend of the title character, Winnie-the-Pooh (Wikipedia.com).”
+Everybody is familiar with Eeyore, he is the “pessimistic, gloomy, depressed, anhedonic, old grey stuffed donkey who is a friend of the title character, Winnie-the-Pooh.”
 Out of all the case studies I’ve reviewed, Eeyore’s is a classic case of poor meism.

 The poor me always needs saving, fixing, advice, etc, but it’s never quite available to receive it.